No results found

 X82-2.0 is available in 6 to 9 cylinder configuration, covering a power range from 16,560 to 49,500 kW at 58 to 84rpm.

 The X82-2.0 engine is equipped with the latest state of art development on common rail technology, which results lower fuel consumption across the entire operating range, especially at low and part loads.
 Intelligent Combustion Control (ICC) system enables further fuel savings by automatic balancing of each cylinder load.
-Different engine tunings (Standard, Delta, Delta By-Pass and Low Load) are available in order to meet specific customer requirements according to their particular needs.
+Different engine tunings (Delta By-Pass and Low Load) are available in order to meet specific customer requirements according to their particular needs.
 The flexibility in tuning parameters allows for achieving the best set up for vessel operating profile and slow steaming.
 The application of a Waste Heat Recovery System (WHR) can increase the efficiency of the fuel input energy by around 10% improving the overall energy use and reducing the environmental impact.
 The engine is fully compliant with IMO Tier III NOx emission levels when equipped with an SCR catalyst system.
 Alternatively, an engine internal exhaust gas recirculation (EGR) is being developed and can be available on request.
 The introduction of the EEDI index also put an emphasis on CO2 emissions and total vessel efficiency.
 The X82-2.0’s internal engine and propulsion efficiencies, and the possibility to apply various Power Take-Off (PTO) arrangements for onboard electricity production, make it easy for shipyards to meet these new requirements.

 TOTAL COST OF OWNERSHIP